-Landau Forte Academy QEMS is an 11-16 Academy situated to the north of Tamworth.
-There are over 650 students on roll in Years 7-11.
+Landau Forte Academy QEMS is an 11-16 Academy situated to the north of Tamworth on a large and pleasant campus.
+We opened in September 2011, as part of the Landau Forte Charitable Trust family of schools, educating over 650 students in Years 7 to 11.

 Ethos & Culture